jamiebuckley/jamiebuckley.github.io/index.md

 Here's a breakdown of the work I've done in each stack:

 ## Javascript/Typescript
-Javascript has always been inescapable in any form of web development, but I was an active participant in the early movement of JS becoming a 'proper' language from around 2015 or so.
+Javascript has always been inescapable in any form of web development, but I was an enthusiastic participant in the early days of JS becoming a 'proper' language, from around 2015 or so.
 This was back when bower was viable alternative to npm.
 Talking about bower feels a lot like talking about MySpace.

 I jumped on the Typescript hype-train early too, after my experiences trying to maintain tens of thousands of lines of untyped JS for applications in the travel industry.